cstuart1609/Space-Missions-EDA/README.md

 ----
 ## Exploratory Data Analysis and Database Creation with SQL

-To get a better understanding of my data, as well as an insight into the scale of launches per year, I performed a quick query to find average missions a year.
+To get a better understanding of my data, as well as an insight into the scale of launches per year, I performed a quick query to find the average missions a year.

 ![image](https://github.com/user-attachments/assets/b6069a78-0eac-4a3a-8683-1f919d72aa88)

-Now I am just curious to see which years were above this average - I had to use a **UNION** function to further include the average entry for comparison purposes.
+Now I am just curious to see which years were above this average - I had to use a **UNION** function to include the average entry for comparison purposes.
 Notice the 19-year gap between 1997 and 2016, likely due to a combination of Shuttle redundancy and economic factors.
 As an early hypothesis, it is interesting to note that on either side of this hiatus, there is a marked shift from public to private sector launches.

 ![Screenshot 2024-10-17 223656](https://github.com/user-attachments/assets/c4f78402-398e-4100-8775-307a0b806d54)

-What I am interested in now I want to see how the composition of launches based on sector changes over time, using a count of total missions.
+I am now interested in examining how the composition of launches, based on sector, changes over time, using a count of total missions.
 I will use joins to incorporate my generated sector and company information.

 ![Query2](https://github.com/user-attachments/assets/79ec5af8-6d84-479e-abb8-52a9c4923d55)

 After running this query, I was mostly pleased with how the data was returned except for two things:
-* In 1957-58 there were no Private sector space flights.
+* In 1957-58 there were no private sector space flights.
 Rather than having no entry, for the purpose of further analysis I would like to include them with 0 values to reflect the output highlighted in green.
 * Also note the 'Unknown' entry in 1958.
 This is the only 'Unknown' entry in the dataset and given this occurred over 60 years ago, this is not easy to remediate.
-As such I want to include an Unknown field for 1958, but not for any other years as this would create more noise.
+As such, I want to include an Unknown field for 1958, but not for any other years as this would create more noise.

 In order to address the first point, I decided to introduce a series of **CTEs** to my query to create lookup tables for all combinations of year and sector.
-I used the **UNION** function to append the Public and Private tables together, before joining to the orignal launch data to populate the launch counts.
-Using the **COALESCE** function, I was able to draw down the launch count or map 0 if no launches occured.
+I used the **UNION** function to append the Public and Private tables together, before joining to the original launch data to populate the launch counts.
+Using the **COALESCE** function, I was able to draw down the launch count or map 0 if no launches occurred.

 For the second point, I created a further CTE for the Unknown sector, but filtered to only show **1958** to reduce noise as mentioned.
-Given the size of this dataset, it was quite easy to notice unknown as the only entry, however in a larger dataset, I would further explore how common an occurance unknown was before deciding to filter.
+Given the size of this dataset, it was quite easy to notice unknown as the only entry, however in a larger dataset, I would further explore how common an occurence unknown was before deciding to filter.

 ![Query3](https://github.com/user-attachments/assets/99b0c30b-507e-481a-a15d-85c8a7a3d7a9)